xakon/xakon.github.io/dev/fonts.md

    $ fc-cache -f -v
 ```

+Fonts can be further organized into subdirectories, to keep them well organized.

 A nice Web application, called [Programming Fonts](https://app.programmingfonts.org/),
 allows one to view and try more than 50 free fonts on the browser.
 A nice
 add-on, on choosing what better fits to someone.